 When a visitor chooses the Grand Canyon as a part of their vacation, there are many different adventures that one might wish to embark upon.
 The Grand Canyon houses numerous hiking trails for those who enjoy a good hike.
-Some of these trails wind along the edge of the canyon offering magnificent views of the canyon below.
+Some of these trails wind along the canyon's edge, offering magnificent views of the canyon below.
 Other trails wind down into the canyon itself.
 Some of the trails will allow visitors to hike to the very bottom of the canyon.
-One trail leads directly into the heart of the canyon and is so long that it requires the visitors to stay the night at the bottom of the canyon.
+One trail leads directly into the canyon's heart and is so long that it requires the visitors to stay the night at the bottom of the canyon.

-Those wishing to stay at these hotels will be required to make reservations well in advance as these hotels have a tendency to fill up quickly.
-There are also several wonderful hotels and lodges that are located within easy driving distance of the Grand Canyon.
+Those wishing to stay at these hotels will be required to make reservations well in advance as these hotels tend to fill up quickly.
+Some several wonderful hotels and lodges are located within easy driving distance of the Grand Canyon.
 Those who enjoy camping will also find several options along both the north and the south rims of the canyon.
 These campgrounds do not offer hookups, however.
 Restaurants are another part of the charm within Grand Canyon National Park.
-For those who just need a few grocery items, Canyon Village Marketplace is the perfect store.
+For those who need a few grocery items, Canyon Village Marketplace is the perfect store.
 This store offers grocery items as well as clothing and other souvenirs.
-There are also many different full-service restaurants at the Bright Angel Lodge as well as several other snack type stores that serve such things as ice cream and other snacks.
+There are also many different full-service restaurants at the Bright Angel Lodge and several other snack-type stores that serve ice cream and other snacks.
 For those traveling to the bottom of the canyon, the Phantom Ranch Canteen can help with meals such as breakfast, a sack lunch, or dinner.
 Reservations for the Phantom Ranch Canteen are necessary and must be made well in advance.